eglaubauf/egMatLib/README.md

 # egMatLib - A Material Library for Houdini

-A Material Library for Houdini Mantra, Redshift and Arnold
+A Material Library for Houdini Mantra, Redshift and Arnold and Octane

 ![Interface](https://github.com/eglaubauf/egMatLib/blob/main/img/MatLib.png)